Hits Radio Cornwall: Branding

-A new jingle package was first aired in December 2005, made by jingle production company IQ Beats.
+005, made by jingle production company IQ Beats.
 It was a re-recording of a previous package made for Heart 106.2 in London.

-Previous Pirate FM straplines are "More music for Cornwall", "Real music variety", "Better variety, more music", "The world's greatest music", "Greatest memories, latest hits" and "The latest technology, and the best records too".
+Previous Pirate FM (Former name of Hits Radio Cornwall) straplines were "More music for Cornwall", "Real music variety", "Better variety, more music", "The world's greatest music", "Greatest memories, latest hits", "Love Cornwall, Love Music, Love Pirate FM" and "The latest technology, and the best records too".

-As of 2023, Pirate FM has taken on the Hits Radio Network slogan 'The Biggest Hits, The Biggest Throwbacks' alongside 'Love Cornwall, Love Music'.
+Pirate FM adopted the Hits Radio Network slogan 'The Biggest Hits, The Biggest Throwbacks' in 2023, alongside 'Love Cornwall, Love Music'.

 Mascot

-Intermittently since 1992, Pirate FM have employed a mascot that accompanies the broadcast team to events.
-From launch until the early 2000s, the character was known as "Jasper Parrot".
-Recent years have seen Pirate FM revisit the concept with a new parrot character, named "Dreckly" after an audience vote.
+Intermittently since 1992, the station employed a mascot that accompanies the broadcast team to events.

+From launch until the early 2000s, the character was known as "Jasper Parrot", while in recent years, Pirate revisited the concept with a parrot character, named "Dreckly" after an audience vote.

 Expansion

 Pirate FM was one of the two stations that applied for the licence to serve Plymouth after the licence was handed back by Macquarie's Diamond FM.

-The UKRD plan to extend Pirate's service under the name Plymouth's Pirate FM lost out to Radio Plymouth.
+The UKRD plan to extend Pirate's service under the name Plymouth's Pirate FM lost out to Radio Plymouth, which was also eventually acquired by Bauer Media Audio UK and merged with the Greatest Hits Radio network in its FM slots and the Hits Radio network on its former DAB slot.